itseez3d/metaperson/docs/lipsync/salsa.md

 ---
 sidebar_label: 'SALSA lipsync'
-description: Using SALSA lipsync with MetaPerson
+description: "Add real-time lip-sync to MetaPerson avatars with SALSA LipSync for Unity — drive natural mouth movement from audio, with a video walkthrough."
 slug: /salsa
 ---